Could Magnesium Fix Your Headaches? Research Points to Relief

 Twenty-five million Americans suffer from migraines.
 Statistically, more women experience migraines than men, especially in the twenty-to-fifty-year-old age group.
 The following biochemical events involving low magnesium have been identified in migraine sufferers and may set the stage for a migraine attack.

-• In women who have not yet reached menopause, estrogen rises before the period, causing a shift of blood magnesium into bone and muscle.
+• In women who have not yet reached menopause, estrogen rises before the period, causing blood magnesium to shift into bone and muscle.
 As a result, magnesium levels in the brain are lowered.

-• When magnesium is low, it is unable to do its job to counteract the clotting action of calcium on the blood.
+• When magnesium is low, it cannot counteract the clotting action of calcium in the blood.
 Tiny blood clots are said to clog up brain blood vessels, leading to migraines.
-Several other substances that help create blood clots are increased when magnesium is too low.
+Other substances that help create blood clots are also increased when magnesium is too low.

 • Similarly, magnesium inhibits excess platelet aggregation, preventing the formation of tiny clots that can block blood vessels and cause pain.